About

 DatesSaturday, January 20 – Sunday, February 25, 2024 [37 days]

-*Exhibition period at Sapporo Snow Festival Odori 2-Chome Site to correspond with Sapporo Snow Festival
+*Exhibition period at Sapporo Snow Festival Odori 2-Chome Site: Sunday, February 4 – Sunday, February 11, 2024

 Hokkaido Museum of Modern Art